ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 1. `composable images` contain several layers that can be composited to show a correct rendering from a specific camera position.
 These can also be recolored with different color maps.
 Using a set of these images, one can turn on and off different parts of a rendering, making the resulting image more interactive.

 Often these images are useful to collect in sets, so this specification defines a format for collections of one or more such images.

+## Requirements

+- The specification shall provide capabilities for a **consumer** of the data to reconstruct a completely reproducable result.
+This data is not required, but the capabilty must exist within the specification.

 ## Flexible Information Encoding